KarMiles/polish-girl-painting/README.md

 The website was tested on browsers:
 - Google Chrome
-- Apple Safari
 - Microsoft Edge
 - Opera
 - Mozilla Firefox

-First three browsers to test were chosen based on their market share according to [StatCounter](https://gs.statcounter.com/browser-market-share) as in March 2023.
+The choice of browsers to test were influenced by their market share according to [StatCounter](https://gs.statcounter.com/browser-market-share) as in March 2023.

 ## 4.i.
 User story testing  <a name="user-story-testing"></a>